Arief-AK/Jetson-nano-OpenCV/README.md

 ## Commit summaries

 ### Commit 1:
 Introduction to the OpenCV project.
 Learn to integrate GitHub and VScode project.
 Set up GitHub repository and project.
 Initialise interface with camera module using 'G-Streamer'.
-Creating multiple windows and modifying colour properties.
+Create multiple windows and modifying colour properties.

 ### Commit 2:
 Moving windows and inspect latency